ggventurini/pyautodiff/README.md

 print fn_1(m)
 ```
-However, function arguments are always assumed to be symbolic.
-The following function will fail because the `axis` argument is the symbolic variable `a` and `tensor.sum` does not accept symbolic arguments:
+However, the decorated function's arguments are always assumed to be symbolic.
+Therefore, the following function will fail because the `axis` argument is the symbolic variable `a` and `tensor.sum` does not accept symbolic arguments:
 ```python
 @function
 def bad_fn(x, a):